aksxaay/mdx-portfolio/documentation/setup.md

 I have to figure out what it is.

 1st successful build, I sent the `quest-for-markdown-ascension.mdx` file over to `drafts` and it built well

+## 16th April
+Well recently I've been running into `.contentlayer` folder not generating, so I added `contentlayer dev & next dev` to the npm run scripts